ArchitectAK/Cloud-Native-Development-with-Docker-and-Kubernetes/README.md

 ### Docker vs Kubernetes

 - App can be used to run the Docker container on another machine, and that other machine could be a cloud.
-- But at this point we only have a single instance of our application running in a single container.
+- But docker only have a single instance of our application running in a single container.
 To go beyond that this is where Kubernetes comes in.
 - Kubernetes will let us run multiple instances of the same container and load balance any incoming request across the multiple instances.
 - Kubernetes will also allow us to connect to other things.
 That might be something as simple as a database or it might be another application or microservice.
 - Kubernetes will also let us to integrate with cloud capabilities.